 Pellet grills are really grills in name only.
 It’s easier to think of them as outdoor ovens, cookers, or smokers because of their ability to maintain low temperatures steadily over long hours.
 The low-and-slow method these grills specialize in gives wood pellet fuel the ability to infuse flavor into the meats on the grill rack.

 With all the versatility available in pellet grills, you’ll want to find a pellet grill that’s versatile in design, being able to accommodate anything you want to cook.
-That’s why the Z Grill ZPG-700D 8 in 1 is the best on the market.

 In 2017, Z Grill burst onto the grilling scene after raising nearly half a million dollars from crowdfunding investors and the grilling world was never the same.
 Z Grill caught the attention of enthusiastic grillmasters across the country as soon as its products hit the market.